 One of the most important things you need to remember when talking through your work history is that your ultimate goal is to show a logical progression of your career.
 You may have made moves that don’t automatically make sense when looked at on paper but do when explained properly.
 Do this by talking about what you wanted to gain or learn by taking on the new role.
 What may look like a lateral move from one company to another, may have afforded you opportunities to grow and learn things about your industry that you wouldn’t have been able to otherwise.
 Sharing your thought process behind each move helps the interviewer understand your career path in a more concrete way and also offers insight into what motivates you.

 Once you’re finished talking about your most recent role, you’ll want to offer the interviewer information about why you’re looking for a new opportunity a the moment.
-This will be similar to the reasons you left your previous jobs.
-Is there a current change in management?
-Maybe you’re convinced that you would be more effective if you transitioned into a different type of role.
-Or maybe, a recruiter called you with the opportunity you’re interviewing for and it was so compelling you couldn’t pass it up.
+Know your worth.
+And get comfortable speaking to the reasons you left your previous jobs.
+Whether it’s a current change in management or desire to be more effective in a different type of role, your potential employer wants to understand you’re reason for the change.
+It informs the hiring decision.
+Additionally, your reasons for leaving provide insight for developing employee experience strategies that retains top talent.